 - Run your test cases once (locally)

-cp -r html/* coverage/# Assuming your coverage report is in html/ directory
+cp -r html/* coverage/ # Assuming your coverage report is in html/ directory

-cd coverage && dbox push# first push
+cd coverage && dbox push # first push

-- Write an after_build script on CI server, which uploads to dbox using the following command
+- Write an after_build script on CI server, which uploads to dbox using

 This is just the basic gist.
 Feel free to modify as per your needs.
 Comment below if you face any issues implementing this.